Welcome to Ynys Enlli

 A small Welsh island filled with culture, history, wildlife and natural beauty

-Ynys Enlli lies 3km from the very tip of the Llyn Penninsula, North Wales.
-Considered to by the ‘island in the tides’ is surrounded by strong currents which whip around the coastline and coves of the island.
-Mynydd Enlli – the ‘mountain’ – stands at 167m high, covered in bright pink thrift, purple heather, rare golden lichens to those eagle eyed.
+Ynys Enlli lies 3km from the very tip of the Llŷn Peninsula, north Wales.
+Considered to be the ‘island in the tides’, it is surrounded by strong currents which whip around the coastline and coves of the island.
+Mynydd Enlli – the ‘mountain’ – stands at 167m high, covered in bright pink thrift, purple heather, and rare golden lichens to those eagle-eyed.
 The Mynydd protects the island from the east, and hides the mainland from view from most of the island, making it feel completely isolated.

 Proud to be the first Dark Sky Sanctuary in Europe